Part of the DETECT Playbook ← Return to Hub

 Not all rogue devices are malicious, but all represent a violation of UR E26.
 The ETO should investigate the following immediately:

-- Vendor Maintenance: A service engineer plugs their laptop directly into the PLC switch to perform a software update without informing the ETO.
+• Vendor Maintenance: A service engineer plugs a laptop directly into the PLC switch for an update without informing the ETO.

-- Unauthorized Access Points: A crew member installs a “travel router” into a Bridge port to extend the Wi-Fi signal, creating an unmonitored back-door.
+• Unauthorized Access Points: A crew member installs a “travel router” to extend Wi-Fi, creating an unmonitored back-door.

-- Malicious Hardware: A “Rubber Ducky” or small drop-box device hidden behind a console designed to sniff traffic.
+• Malicious Hardware: A “Rubber Ducky” or drop-box device hidden behind a console designed to sniff traffic.

 The Response Procedure